 A vertical well is a type of borehole that is aimed at a target directly underneath it.
 Although it is aimed straight down at a reservoir of oil or gas, it does not include a completely vertical borehole.
 It is also different from other boreholes that are turned horizontally towards the extraction site at a designated point.
 They also differ from directional wells, such as horizontal wells, since directional boring is not used.
+Vertical drilling is not typically used in unconventional, tight oil and gas formations, like shale.

 Shortcomings of Vertical Drilling